 For reservations and more information please call:

 The Ward Melville Heritage Organization’s 27-passenger pontoon boat cruises through the organization’s 88-acre wetlands preserve for a 1 1/2-hour tour.
 An on-board naturalist describes the wildlife and flora you’ll see.
 Cruises are scheduled according to the tide table, starting in May and going through to October.
 The vessel is located across Shore Road from the Three Village Inn, and departs from Stony Brook Marine Services (see map).
 Advance reservation tickets are $28 for adults, $25 for seniors 60+ and students, and $18 for children under 6.
-This season Berber Bros. offers photography cruises aboard the Discovery.
+This season Camera Concepts and Telescope Solutions will offer photography cruises aboard the Discovery.
 This cruise is $50 per person and advance reservations are recommended by calling (631) 751-2244.
 Click here for more information.

 Ward Melville Heritage Organization Educational & Cultural Center